-NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders of Autoliv, Inc. ("Autoliv" or the "Company") will be held on Tuesday, May 10, 2016 commencing at 9:00 a.m. local time at The Langham, Chicago, 330 North Wabash Avenue, Chicago, Illinois, 60611, to consider and vote upon:
+NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Stockholders of Autoliv, Inc. ("Autoliv" or the "Company") will be held on Tuesday, May 9, 2017 commencing at 9:00 a.m. local time at The Peninsula Chicago, 108 East Superior Street, Chicago, Illinois, 60611, to consider and vote upon:

-- 1. Election of nine directors to the Board of Directors of Autoliv for terms of office expiring on the date of the Annual Meeting of Stockholders in 2017 (see page 4 of the accompanying Proxy Statement). - 2.
-An advisory resolution to approve the compensation of the Company's named executive officers (see page 51 of the accompanying Proxy Statement). - 3.
-Ratification of the appointment of Ernst & Young AB as the Company's independent auditors for the fiscal year ending December 31, 2016 (see page 51 of the accompanying Proxy Statement). - 4.
+- 1. Election of the ten directors to the Board of Directors of Autoliv for terms of office expiring on the date of the Annual Meeting of Stockholders in 2018 (see page 4 of the accompanying Proxy Statement). - 2.
+An advisory resolution to approve the compensation of the Company's named executive officers (see page 52 of the accompanying Proxy Statement). - 3.
+An advisory vote on the frequency with which stockholders will vote upon a non-binding resolution to approve the compensation of the Company's named executive officers in future years (see page 52 of the accompanying Proxy Statement). - 4.
+Ratification of the appointment of Ernst & Young AB as the Company's independent auditors for the fiscal year ending December 31, 2017 (see page 53 of the accompanying Proxy Statement). - 5.
 Any other business that may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.

-The Board of Directors has fixed the close of business on March 14, 2016 as the record date for the Annual Meeting.
-All stockholders of record at the close of business on that date are entitled to notice of, and to be present and vote at, the Annual Meeting and at any continuation thereof.
+The Board of Directors has fixed the close of business on March 13, 2017 as the record date for the Annual Meeting.
+All stockholders of record as of the close of business on that date are entitled to notice of, and to be present and vote at, the Annual Meeting and at any continuation thereof.